bmandeberg/phase-machine/README.md

 ```
 the website URL will be http://localhost:8080/

-CTRL C will stop the server
+CTRL-C will stop the server

 also you should:
 ```